Bargs/Notes/books/joyOfClojure/ch9_notes.md

 #### Reify

 Reify can combine the power of closures and protocols.
-Need to investigate this more as the detail in the book is a bit light...
+It's a lot like an anonymous class in Java.
+The result of a `reify` expression is an object that implements a protocol/interface without having a concrete class definition laying around elsewhere.
+When this new object is passed as the first parameter to one of the methods of the protocol, the matching method implementation that was passed to `reify` will be called.

+Part of what makes `reify` interesting is that the implementation methods can be closures.
+Like the "bot" example from chapter 7, these closures can share an environment so that they feel like methods on a traditional object, using shared state.
+Unlike the bot example, the closures we're using with `reify` provide an implementation for a protocol, giving clients of the object a stable abstraction to code against.
+See an example in `ch9_exercises.clj`.